 The conservation and management of habitat for the gopher tortoise is the key to helping them thrive in the wild, so encouraging elected officials to help preserve this crucial habitat is a good start.
 Additionally, if you are a private landowner within these regions you can cooperate with the following organizations, such as The Nature Conservancy, Gopher Tortoise Conservation Initiative, and the Natural Resources Conservation Service (NRCS), which has a landowner incentive program to preserve tortoise habitat.
 See links below:

 To learn more about gopher tortoise research, visit the website of The Jones Center at Ichauway (featured in the above video).
-As an option you can find someone and pay to write your research paper on similar topics.
+As an option you can find someone and pay someone to write your research paper on similar topics.
 Or you can contact the U.S. Fish and Wildlife Service for information on prescribed burning, or other ways in which way you can help restore and maintain prime gopher tortoise habitat.
 Also, just as any other wildlife species, if you see them in the wild, appreciate them from a distance and do not remove them from their home where they are their healthiest and happiest.

 Hellbenders are the one of the largest aquatic salamanders in the United States and have a face that only a mother could love.
 Their heads are flat and circular, topped with eyes that seem too small for their bodies.
 At 12 – 16” in length, they far outsize what most imagine when the term salamander comes up.
 Although they are not aggressive, hellbenders do have a mouth full of tiny teeth.
 And the North Carolina Zoo’s Curator of Reptiles and Amphibians Dustin Smith thinks they’re awesome.